 St. Albans is a somewhat small city located in the state of West Virginia.
 With a population of 10,265 people and eight constituent neighborhoods, St. Albans is the 12th largest community in West Virginia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Albans is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. Albans is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Albans is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in St. Albans who work in office and administrative support (19.38%), healthcare (9.71%), and sales jobs (9.62%).

-The population of St. Albans overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in St. Albans, 24.02% have at least a bachelor's degree.
+The education level of St. Albans citizens is a little higher than the average for US cities and towns: 24.02% of adults in St. Albans have at least a bachelor's degree.

 The per capita income in St. Albans in 2010 was $28,056, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,224 for a family of four.
 However, St. Albans contains both very wealthy and poor people as well.